Our firm’s team, capabilities, and reputation are continually growing.

 Firm scores 100% for the sixth year in a row on Human Rights Campaign’s Corporate Equality Index.

 Mintz listed in the top 20 “Best Places to Work” in American Lawyer’sMidlevel Associates Survey.

 Firm establishes a dedicated Product Risk Management & Response Practice.

-For the seventh year in a row, Mintz Levin receives a perfect score on Human Rights Campaign’s Corporate Equality Index.
+For the seventh year in a row, Mintz receives a perfect score on Human Rights Campaign’s Corporate Equality Index.

 Firm is listed among the top 25 law firms for associate satisfaction in Vault’s Best Firms to Work For and ranked among the top 100 most prestigious law firms in the country.

-National Legal Aid & Defender Association selects Mintz Levin for its Beacon of Justice Award for the firm’s involvement in two innovative programs — the Access to Justice Fellows Program and the Know Your Rights!
+National Legal Aid & Defender Association selects Mintz for its Beacon of Justice Award for the firm’s involvement in two innovative programs — the Access to Justice Fellows Program and the Know Your Rights!
 Program.

-For the eighth consecutive year, Mintz Levin receives a perfect score on the Human Rights Campaign’s Corporate Equality Index.
+For the eighth consecutive year, Mintz receives a perfect score on the Human Rights Campaign’s Corporate Equality Index.

 Firm is listed among the top 25 law firms for associate satisfaction in Vault’s Best Firms to Work For.

 Firm receives the Women in Law Empowerment Forum’s Gold Standard Certification, a designation based on how firms compensate women and integrate them into top leadership roles.